 If you own a smartphone, Google Maps is often already installed and you can get started right away.
 The apps determine your location with the GPS of your phone and keep the maps up-to-date.
 You use the mobile apps in the car, but on cycling and walking routes.
 The apps do use data.
 This means that it does not always work outside of Europe, or entails high costs.
 Without internet, the device does not have traffic information.

 Your navigation system's features

-Although the screen of the average navigation system is the same size as that of an average smartphone (around 5 inches), the display of your route on a navigation system is easier to understand.
-In some cases you choose how your route is displayed.
-For example, if you opt for a 3D representation, you can orient yourself more easily in large cities.
-More and more navigation systems offer the possibility of voice operation and to connect to your smartphone via bluetooth.
+The screen of the average navigation system is the same size as that of an average smartphone (around 5 inches).
+Nevertheless, the display of your route on a navigation system is much clearer.
+For example, when you opt for a 3D view, you orient yourself even more easily in large cities.
+Many navigation systems allow you to make hands-free calls, operate the system with your voice, and connect your phone to receive notifications.

 Your smartphone's features

-With voice-guided search via Google or Siri it is possible to navigate.
-For example, say 'navigate to Stadhuisplein in Rotterdam' and your phone searches for the route.
-Other useful features of navigation systems can not be seen on smartphones.
-Useful points in your area are not indicated, the sun reflects on the screen of your phone and the layout of the screen is less clear.
+With voice search via Google or Siri it is possible to navigate.
+For example, you say "navigate to Stadhuisplein in Rotterdam" and your phone searches for the route.
+You won't find other useful features of navigation systems on smartphones.
+Points of interest in your area are not indicated while driving, the sun reflects on the screen of your phone and the layout of the screen is less clear.

 Navigation systems and smartphones both have their advantages and disadvantages.
 Your choice mainly depends on what you think is important and in which situation you want to navigate.
 Navigation systems are our preference in the car.
 These devices are made to make navigation in the car as easy as possible for you.
 Smartphones excel in convenience: you have the device already in your possession, maps are automatically updated and you also navigate with them on the bike or on foot.